 Summerside in Prince County, Prince Edward Island — The Canadian Atlantic

 Location.
-46° 23.464′ N, 63° 47.318′ W. Marker is in Summerside, Prince Edward Island, in Prince County.
-Marker is at the intersection of Water Street (Prince Edward Island Route 11) and Granville Street, on the right when traveling east on Water Street.
-Marker is located beside the sidewalk at the southeast corner of the intersection.
+46° 23.448′ N, 63° 47.329′ W. Marker is in Summerside, Prince Edward Island, in Prince County.
+Marker is on Granville Street just south of Water Street (Prince Edward Island Route 11), on the left when traveling south.
 Touch for map.
-Marker is in this post office area: Summerside, Prince Edward Island C1N 1B1, Canada.
+Marker is at or near this postal address: 192 Water Street, Summerside, Prince Edward Island C1N 1B1, Canada.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 kilometers of this marker, measured as the crow flies.
 Salute to the Prince Edward Island Railway (within shouting distance of this marker); Georgina Fane Pope (approx. 0.2 kilometers away); The Summerside Armoury (approx. 0.3 kilometers away); Former Summerside Post Office / L'Ancien Bureau de Poste de Summerside James Colledge Pope (approx. 6.7 kilometers away); Les Dix Conventions Nationales Acadiennes (approx. 7.5 kilometers away); La fondation de Miscouche (approx. 7.5 kilometers away); Les Acadiens de la baie de Malpèque (approx. 7.6 kilometers away).
 Touch for a list and map of all markers in Summerside.

 Also see . . .
 Summerside Railway Station.
 The former railway station, designed by architect Charles Benjamin Chappell and built in 1927, was designated a National Historic Site of Canada in 2007.
 (Submitted on October 13, 2019, by Cosmos Mariner of Cape Canaveral, Florida.)